RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Restoring CA internal database

-- File manipulation (e.g., creation, renaming, moving)
+- Records of manipulation of critical files (e.g. creation, renaming, moving), critical files will vary between installation, and must be identified in the relevant documentation

 - Posting of any material to a repository

+- The date and time any CA artifact is posted to a public repository

 - Access to CA internal database